 Camera

-To create rich experiences on top of the Mappedin Web SDK, it's useful to be able to control the map view programmatically.
+To create rich experiences on top of Mappedin JS, it's useful to be able to control the map view programmatically.
 This guide shows how to focus the map view on targets, how to listen to camera events and how to control the camera.

 Demo keys are available on the Trial API Keys page with Terms and Conditions for their use